jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Life is a succession of lessons, which must be lived to be understood.
+One's philosophy is not best expressed in words; it is expressed in the choices one makes... and the choices we make are ultimately our responsibility.
-- Ralph Waldo Emerson
+- Eleanor Roosevelt

-Updated on: [12/13/2023]
+Updated on: [12/14/2023]
 <!-- #quoteEnd -->
 </pre>